ninabarzh/broomstick/content/posts/GDPR-ICCPR-and-the-great-consent-charade.md

 ### Article 4 – Truth

 Everyone has the right to expect that people in power occasionally tell the truth.
-Lies should come with a health warning, like cigarettes.
+Lies could come with a health warning, like cigarettes.

 ### Article 5 – Globalisation